nikoheikkila/pwnedapi/README.md

 A Python library to leverage **Troy Hunt's** [_Have I Been Pwned API v2_][hibp] and the _k-Anonymity_ model.
 Inspired by **Phil Nash's** Ruby gem [_pwned_][pwned].

-Supported on Python versions 3.5 and up.
+## Support

+This library is supported on Python versions 3.5 and up.
+Some development packages require Python 3.6 or newer so issues regarding the development environment compatibility should not be reported without first attempting to install newer version of Python.

 ## Installation